hbk16/nuclei_detection/README.md

 ```

 NOTE: This repository is under construction.
-The code will be available by the publication of the paper.
+The code will be available by the publication of the paper [[Pei et al.]](#references).

 ```